jjvanzon/JJs-Reference-Architecture/layers.md

 ### URLs

 `MVC` takes care that the request from the web browser automatically makes the right [`controller`](patterns.md#controller) method go off.
 Each method in a controller tends to represent a `URL`.
-The parameters of a controller method can be `URL` parameters, or post data. [`ViewModel`](patterns.md#viewmodel) parameters are accepted by `MVC` controller methods!
+The parameters of a controller method can be `URL` parameters.
+A parameter can also be *post data*. [`ViewModel`](patterns.md#viewmodel) parameters are accepted by `MVC` controller methods and are built up of post data by `MVC` automatically.

 ### View Engine (Razor)

-After the `controller` method is done, the `view` engine kicks in. `MVC` makes the `view` rendering automatically go off after the `controller` method completes.
+After the `controller` method is done, the view engine kicks in. `MVC` makes the view rendering automatically go off after the `controller` method completes.

 ### Views (Razor)

-The `view engine` often used in this architecture is `Razor`.
-It offers a concise syntax for programming `views`, in which you combine `C#` and `HTML`. `Razor` has tight integration with `MVC`.
-The `view` engine uses a [`view model`](patterns.md#viewmodel) as input, along with the `view` (template) and the output is a specific piece of `HTML`.
+The `view engine` of choise in this architecture is `Razor` when it comes to web technology.
+It can offer a concise syntax for programming views, in which you combine `C#` and `HTML`. `Razor` has tight integration with `MVC`.
+The view engine uses a [`ViewModel`](patterns.md#viewmodel) as input, along with the view template (`cshtml`) and the output is a specific piece of `HTML`.

-The views in `WinForms` would be the `Forms` and `UserControls`.
-It is advised that even if a `view` can have 'code-behind', to only put simple code in it and delegate the real work to the [presenter](patterns.md#presenter) layer.
+In `WinForms` the views would be the `Forms` and `UserControls`.
+It is advised that even if a view can have 'code-behind', to only put simple code in `Forms` and `Controls` and delegate the real work to the [presenter](patterns.md#presenter) layer.

 ### HTML

-The `Razor` engine will render a piece of `HTML`.
+The `Razor` engine can render a piece of `HTML`.

 `HTML` here can be replaced by the type of presentation output.
-In `WinForms` it is the `controls` and their data being drawn out on screen.
-But it can also be a generated `PDF` file, or anything can come out of a presentation technology.
+In `WinForms` it might be the controls and their data.
+But it can also be a generated `PDF` file.
+Anything can come out of presentation technology really.

 ### Platform Independence

-The dashed line going right through the [diagram](#presentation-layer) separates the *platform-specific* code from the *platform independent* code.
+The dashed line going right through the [diagram](#presentation-layer) above separates the *platform-specific* code from the *platform independent* code.

-`[ ... ]`
+The *platform-specific* code concerns itself with `MVC`, `HTML` and `Razor`, while the *platform independent* code is unaware of what presentation technology is used.

-The platform-specific code concerns itself with MVC, HTML and Razor, while the platform independent code is agnostic of what presentation technology we use.
-That means that we can use multiple presentation techniques for the same application navigation model, such as offering an application both web based as well as based on WinForms.
-This also provides us the flexibility we need to be able to deploy apps on mobile platforms using the same techniques as we would use for Windows or web.
+That means that we can use the same kind of application navigation logic for multiple presentation techniques, such as offering an application both *web* based as well as on *Windows*.
+This helps give us the flexibility to deploy apps on *mobile* platforms using the same base techniques as we would use on *Windows* or *web*.

 Business Layer